SEMANTiCS-org/2025-semantics-org.github.io/content/registration.md

 # Registration
-Join us from September 17 - 19, 2024 in Amsterdam for the leading European conference on Linked Data, Semantic AI and Data Science.
+Join us from September 3 - 5, 2025 Vienna for the leading European conference on Linked Data, Semantic AI and Data Science.
 We have an inspiring program for industry professionals, decision-makers, researchers and academics.
 Share experiences, ideas and learn from each other.
 Cross the boundaries of your domain or dive deeper into your field of expertise.

-**Do not miss our earlybird registration deadline: August 12, 2024.**
+**Do not miss our early bird registration deadline: August 2, 2025.**

 <table border="0" cellpadding="0" cellspacing="0" id="sheet0" class="sponsor-tab">